 Who contributes to ReWAGE?

-ReWAGE operates a core group and specialist sub-groups of experts.
-The latter provide topic-focused policy evidence papers, policy briefs and reports with evidence-based recommendations for government.
-These publications are lodged publicly on the ReWAGE website and are supplemented by oral communications with government and the media.
+ReWAGE produces policy evidence papers, policy briefs and reports with evidence-based recommendations for government.
+These publications are published on the ReWAGE website and promoted through government and media channels.